THE LAB AUTOMATION EXPERTS

 Applications of Single Cell Colony Picking

 Why would scientists need to study just a single cell instead of a sample of many cells from the same microbe colony?
-In general, single-cell colony picking is useful for applications where the colony’s behavior is not uniform.
+In general, single-cell picking is useful for applications where the colony’s behavior is not uniform.
 For example, tumors include complex interactions between malignant, cancerous cells, and benign near the malignant cells.
 Studying these two different cell types can help biologists better understand how cancer spreads.
 Think about it like this: analyzing a colony of cells is like studying a batch of chocolate chip cookies.
 Analyzing single cells is like studying the ingredients that work together to make the cookie: the flour, the sugar, and the chocolate chips.

-Finally, single-cell colony picking is useful in synthetic biology.
+Finally, single-cell picking is useful in synthetic biology.
 Synthetic biology is the design of new biological parts and systems and often involves genetic engineering to introduce small changes into existing bacteria and yeasts.
 Studying single cells helps microbiologists determine the results of synthetic biology procedures.

 There are many micromanipulation techniques used for isolating single cells from living samples.
 Often, the technique depends on the sample type.
 For tissue samples, laser capture microdissection or LCM is used to separate cells from tissue.